dbt Tests

 Directory and Naming

-Place singular tests inside the tests/
+Place singular tests inside the tests/ folder.

 tests/